fieldtrip/website/tutorial/tms-eeg.md

 	save('data_tms_clean','data_tms_clean','-v7.3');

-{:.alert-warning}
+{% include markup/warning %}
-When saving data we always use the switch '-v7.3' as this allows datafiles to be larger than 4GB, which is often the case in TMS-EEG data.
+When saving data we always use the switch '-v7.3' as this allows files to be larger than 4GB, which is often the case in TMS-EEG data.
-{% include endclass.html %}
+{% include markup/end %}

 # Analysis

 Now that we have cleaned our data we can continue with our analyses.
 Initially we started out with the question whether pre-contraction affects the TMS-evoked potential.
 To address this question we are going to compare the amplitudes of the TEPs, inspect the frequency content of the response to TMS, and look at Global Mean Field Power.